-The school year is divided into two semesters running from August to December and from January to June, and class sizes here range from 16 in nursery to Grade 3, to 20 in Grades 4 to 12.
-As well as being home to a modern science, art and technology centre, CIS started the 2017 academic year with new facilities including a library, playground, sports centre and high school building.
+The school year is divided into two semesters running from August to December and from January to June, and class sizes here range from 16 in Nursery to Grade 3, to 20 in Grades 4 to 12.
+As well as being home to a modern science, art, and technology centre, CIS started the 2017 academic year with new facilities including a library, playground, sports centre, and high school building.

 An IB education

 There are plenty of international schools in Thailand offering a part of the IB programme, but CIS is one of the few to teach all three programmes and not mix and match with other curricula either.
-Children as young as three enter the Primary Years Programme (PYP), which focuses on inquiry-based learning activities from nursery through to Grade 5.
+Children as young as 3 enter the Primary Years Programme (PYP), which focuses on inquiry-based learning activities from Nursery through to Grade 5.
 There are around 570 students in CIS’s PYP program, divided equally between early years and primary school.

-The curriculum focuses on languages, maths, visual arts, performing arts, social studies, science, information and communication technology, and personal, social and physical education.
+The curriculum focuses on languages, maths, visual arts, performing arts, social studies, science, information and communication technology, and personal, social, and physical education.
 All subjects are integrated rather than being taught in isolation.
-In line with the PYP structure, learning focuses on Knowledge (What do we want the students to know?), Concepts (What do we want the students to understand?), Skills (What do we want students to be able to do?), Attitudes (What do we want students to value?) and Action (How do we want students to act?).
+In line with the PYP structure, learning focuses on Knowledge (What do we want the students to know?), Concepts (What do we want the students to understand?), Skills (What do we want students to be able to do?), Attitudes (What do we want students to value?), and Action (How do we want students to act?).